jbogaardt/xlcompose/docs/examples.rst

 Series
 ------
 A Series is a single column of data.
-While the DataFrame assigns each of its columns to a column in a spreadsheet, you can have the column of data span multiple columns in a spreadsheet by passing a `width` argument.
-Additionally, there ias a `column_width` argument which determines the column width of each spreadsheet column used by the Series.
+While the DataFrame assigns each of its columns to a column in a spreadsheet, you can have the Series column of data span multiple columns in a spreadsheet by passing a `width` argument.
+Additionally, there is a `column_width` argument which determines the column width of each spreadsheet column used by the Series.

 **Example:**
    >>> s = pd.Series(['This Series', 'Spans Multiple', 'Columns'])
-   >>> xlc.Series(s, width=5).to_excel('workbook.xlsx')
+   >>> xlc.Series(s, width=5, column_widths=12).to_excel('workbook.xlsx')

 Title
 -----
-Title is a convenience class that behaves like a series.
+Title is a convenience class that behaves like a Series.
 It has its own default formatting style.
-When passed to other objects as the `title` argument, its width will take on the width of the other object.
-However, it can be used as a stand- alone object much like the series
+When passed to other objects as the `title` argument, its width will take on the width of the containing object.
+However, it can be used as a stand- alone object much like the Series.

 **Example:**
    >>> title=['Sample Inventory',
    ...
 'ACME Grocery Company']
-   >>> xlc.DataFrame(xlc, title=xlc.Title(title)).to_excel('workbook.xlsx')
+   >>> xlc.DataFrame(df, title=xlc.Title(title)).to_excel('workbook.xlsx')

 As with everything else, formats are adjustable through the `formats` argument.